jafreck/aztk/docs/50-sdk.md

 - `ApplicationLog`

-    Holds the logged data from a spark application and metadataq about the application and log.
+    Holds the logged data from a spark application and metadata about the application and log.

     Fields: